When it comes to new villages, RetireAustralia is committed to creating communities, not just buildings.

 RetireAustralia’s communities are purpose-built for older residents, so they take every aspect of living into account.

 This means a beautiful built form, great resident facilities and secure spaces, as well as subtle touches to ensure your home suits you for many years to come.
-RetireAustralia’s first Gold Coast community, The Verge at Burleigh GC, is the perfect example, offering expertly designed apartments within a stunning environment.
+RetireAustralia’s first Gold Coast retirement community, The Verge at Burleigh GC, is the perfect example, offering expertly designed apartments within a stunning environment.

 Each new project meets comprehensive design criteria that has been informed by best practice standards, like the Australian Housing Livable Guidelines.